 Advantages and Disadvantages of Odorant Injection Odorizers

 Odorant injection odorizers accurately track gas flow and odorize gas at wide flow variations.
 They also have built-in notifications or alarms for remote control capabilities.
 An office operator can instantly ascertain the dose rate, gas flow, odorant tank levels, and other pertinent details.
 (The GPL odorizer is indeed SMART, meaning it can receive alarms on a smartphone.
-Additionally, the GPL odorizer can be accessed and reprogrammed through a smartphone, tablet, or computer.)
+Additionally, the GPL odorizer can be accessed and reprogrammed through smartphones, tablets, or computers.)
 Injection systems provide suitable documentation to demonstrate the proper odorization rate and give the operator proof of continuous odorization.

 Like any electronic device, the disadvantage, of course, is that it is susceptible to lightning damage.
 Backup power, of course, is required for outages.
 If the electronics fail, the unit may become inoperative if parts are not readily available.
 In general, injection systems are usually not recommended for small load systems because there is too much time between doses for continuous odorization at minimum flows.
 Additionally, injection systems cost more than evaporative systems.
 Some manufacturers, like GPL Odorizers, have made great strides in overcoming the disadvantages noted here.